neuefische/wd-flipped-classroom-curriculum/sessions/css-structure/README.md

   - Separate global and local styles
   - Create multiple stylesheets for different parts of your application
   - Separated, reusable components
-- [ ] Show an example of a possible structure s
+- [ ] Show an example of a possible structure
   - create a `css` directory
     - `styles.css`
     - `global.css`